 Three former ICAP brokers in UK court on Libor fixing charges, Reuters, April 15, 2014

-Barclays settles second Libor case in week, Telegraph, April 11, 2014
+Barclays settles second Libor case in week, Yahoo, April 11, 2014

 More Blog Posts: